Explore splitting out WebEVD as a standalone product

-#1 Updated by Lynn Garren 10 months ago
+#1 Updated by Lynn Garren about 1 year ago

 A quick note here.
 The product could easily be called webevd.
 We would build it when making a larsoft distribution, however the larsoft product would not setup webevd.
 Instead, anyone wanting to use the product would set it up themselves.
 This will be discussed by the SciSoft team on Monday.

-#3 Updated by Lynn Garren 10 months ago
+#3 Updated by Lynn Garren about 1 year ago

 - Status changed from Assigned to Feedback